hydrocoast/CoordinateConverterGK.jl/README.md

 </p>

 ## Overview
 CoordinateConverterGK.jl is a Julia package for conversion between the Cartesian coordinates and the geographic coordinates for a point with the Gauss-Krüger Projection.
-The formulae are based on some documentations in websites of [the Geospatial Information Authority of Japan](https://www.gsi.go.jp/ENGLISH/index.html) and publications of this organization (see **References**).
+The formulae are based on documents and publications of [the Geospatial Information Authority of Japan](https://www.gsi.go.jp/ENGLISH/index.html) (see **References**).

 <!--
 ## Installation